ikikika/websocket/advanced-types/readme.md

 ## Type casting

 - tell TypeScript that some value is of a specific type where TypeScript is not able to detect it on it's own, but the dev knows

+## Index properties

+- define interface such that we dun need to know in advance which property names to use and how many properties we need